wonsunahn/CS1541_Spring2024/projects/1/README.md

 soon as they occur, rather than wait for them to cause memory corruption or a segmentation fault.
 ASAN also provides a stack trace of the memory error with source line numbers of exactly where it occurred, in ways very similar to a Java stack trace.
-Your compiled binary is automatically instrumented with ASAN when you run the program on Linux (thoth.cs.pitt.edu) or Mac (see below on how to do that), by the Makefile.
-Unfortunately, ASAN is not yet available on Windows, so you will need to run your program on thoth to detect memory bugs, if you are using Windows.
+The Makefile is written such that your binary is automatically instrumented with ASAN when you compile the program on Linux or Mac (note the '-fsanitize=address' flags passed to g++).
+Unfortunately, ASAN is not yet available on Windows, so you will need to run your program on thoth to detect memory bugs after pushing and pulling your change through Gits.

 * [GDB tutorial](https://sourceware.org/gdb/current/onlinedocs/gdb/)
 * [Google ASAN Tutorial](https://github.com/google/sanitizers/wiki/AddressSanitizer)